-Paying regular additional payments toward your principal balance provides enormous returns.
+Making regular additional payments toward your principal will provide singificant savings.
 Borrowers pay extra in a few ways.
-Paying one additional full payment once per year is probably the easiest to track.
-Of course, many folks will not be able to pull off this huge extra payment, so dividing one extra payment into twelve extra monthly payments works as well.
-Finally, you can pay half of your mortgage payment every two weeks.
-These options differ a little in reducing the total interest paid and shortening payback length, but each will significantly shorten the length of your mortgage and lower your total interest paid.
+For many people,Perhaps the easiest way to keep track is to make one additional payment per year.
+Of course, many folks can't afford such an enormous extra expense, so splitting a single extra payment into 12 additional monthly payments works too.
+Another option is to pay a half payment every other week.
+The result is you make one extra monthly payment in a year.
+These options differ slightly in lowering the total interest paid and reducing payback length, but they will all significantly reduce the length of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.